3 Nights in Berlin

 See the City's Best Museums

-The National Germanic Museum is home to the country's largest collection centered around German art and culture.
-The museum has more than 1.3 million items, from antique toys and dollhouses, to pivotal treaties, imperial seals, unusual musical instruments, and fine works of art.
+The National Germanic Museum is home to the country's largest collection of German art and culture.
+The museum has more than 1.3 million items, from antique toys and dollhouses to pivotal treaties, imperial seals, unusual musical instruments, and fine works of art.
 The museum is located on Kartäusergasse, which also hosts the Way of Human Rights, a monument dedicated to world peace that stretches all the way down the street.
-The city's other most famous museum is the Nuremberg Transport Museum, composed of the DB Museum (run by Deutsche Bahn, the German Amtrak) and the Museum of Communications.
+The city's other most famous museum is the Nuremberg Transport Museum, which is composed of the DB Museum (run by Deutsche Bahn, the German Amtrak) and the Museum of Communications.

 Day 7